LiquidityGate/lqg-ai/documents/whitePaper/OptimizerWhitePaper.md

 manage P2P positions under the heavy constraints and costs of the Ethereum blockchain itself.

-The Morpho Protocol leverages the composability and liquidity of the existing PLFs (Protocol for Loanable Funds [@gudgeon2020defi; @perez2020liquidations]), such as Compound and Aave, and to create an efficient - yet liquid - P2P market of supply and borrow positions with near zero spread.
+The LQG Protocol leverages the composability and liquidity of the existing PLFs (Protocol for Loanable Funds [@gudgeon2020defi; @perez2020liquidations]), such as Compound and Aave, and to create an efficient - yet liquid - P2P market of supply and borrow positions with near zero spread.
 In the previous ETH example, both sides of the market could use an APY within the spread, for example near 1.4%.
 Both sides win without taking riskier positions.
-In that regard, Morpho is a Pareto-improvement of current liquidity protocols.
+In that regard, LQG is a Pareto-improvement of current liquidity protocols.

-Users eventually get permanent positions with self-adjusting rates, being, at best, the exact rate that the matched borrower is paying, and at worst, the rate of the PLF that Morpho falls back on.
-Morpho can therefore be described as a liquidity pool optimizer, where both borrowers and suppliers benefit from improved rates while preserving the same guarantees and the same liquidity.
+Users eventually get permanent positions with self-adjusting rates, being, at best, the exact rate that the matched borrower is paying, and at worst, the rate of the PLF that LQG falls back on.
+LQG can therefore be described as a liquidity pool optimizer, where both borrowers and suppliers benefit from improved rates while preserving the same guarantees and the same liquidity.

 The technical limitations of blockchain technology and the low adoption of DeFi in the early days have constrained many applications to employ sub-optimal models like the use of pools.
-Morpho's proximal goal is to address this inefficiency, hence empowering the end-user with the full potential of DeFi.
+LQG's proximal goal is to address this inefficiency, hence empowering the end-user with the full potential of DeFi.
 Many DeFi projects are starting to address the problem of uncollateralized positions and/or the ability to provide real-world collateral.
-Morpho's longer-term goal is to build an efficient component that will rationalize the DeFi rates market and eventually be an integral part of the solution.
+LQG's longer-term goal is to build an efficient component that will rationalize the DeFi rates market and eventually be an integral part of the solution.

 The paper is divided as follows.
-Section 2 of this paper introduces the Morpho Protocol, the mechanisms it leverages, and how it improves supply and borrowing rates with no loss of liquidity and no additional liquidation risks.
-Section 3 focuses on how Morpho matches suppliers with borrowers and introduces the Morpho token.
+Section 2 of this paper introduces the LQG Protocol, the mechanisms it leverages, and how it improves supply and borrowing rates with no loss of liquidity and no additional liquidation risks.
+Section 3 focuses on how LQG matches suppliers with borrowers and introduces the LQG token.
 Section 4 explains how this novel approach not only optimizes current protocols but also builds the foundations to evolve alongside technical improvements of the underlying blockchain itself.
-Morpho is a first self-contained step to a new economic space for DeFi: competitive liquidity markets.
-Section 5 will finally discuss the position of Morpho in the DeFi space and its use cases.
+LQG is a first self-contained step to a new economic space for DeFi: competitive liquidity markets.
+Section 5 will finally discuss the position of LQG in the DeFi space and its use cases.

-This is the Morpho Optimizer WhitePaper.
+This is the LQG Optimizer WhitePaper.

-# The Morpho Protocol
+# The LQG Protocol

-This is a simplified introduction to the Morpho Protocol.
+This is a simplified introduction to the LQG Protocol.
 We worked on a fully detailed Yellow Paper that was released in 2023.

 ## High-level description {#High-level description}

-In this section, it is assumed that the Morpho Protocol is only integrated into the Compound Protocol and is then called Morpho-Compound.
-However, it should be noted that Morpho is compatible with any other PLF like Aave and is then called Morpho-Aave.
+In this section, it is assumed that the LQG Protocol is only integrated into the Compound Protocol and is then called LQG-Compound.
+However, it should be noted that LQG is compatible with any other PLF like Aave and is then called LQG-Aave.

-From a user point of view, Morpho-Compound operates very similarly to
+From a user point of view, LQG-Compound operates very similarly to
 Compound: users can supply, withdraw, borrow and repay assets with the same liquidity as Compound.
 Liquidators can liquidate undercollateralized credit lines according to the same collateral factors and the same price oracles as Compound.
 One should not experience any different from what they are used to, except that the rates are more interesting.
-Morpho-Compound acts as a proxy between the user and Compound.
+LQG-Compound acts as a proxy between the user and Compound.
 Let's take a brief look at how the assets flow in this setting.

-- Supply tokens: the user just supplies tokens to Morpho (Step 1 in the picture).
+- Supply tokens: the user just supplies tokens to LQG (Step 1 in the picture).
 In the background, the protocol will deposit them on Compound (Step 2) and mint cTokens (Step 3).
-Morpho will hold on to the cTokens and use them later to move the positions out of the Compound pool (Steps 4 to 7).
+LQG will hold on to the cTokens and use them later to move the positions out of the Compound pool (Steps 4 to 7).